 Dad was loved so much by the Star of the Sea community, the school closed the day of the funeral to allow all staff to attend.
 Many past and present students also attended, giving an age profile not often seen at a 68 year old’s funeral.

-The Sunday after Kerry’s passing, nephew Breandan’s baseball team wore black armbands out of respect for his grandpop.
+The Sunday after Kerry’s passing, grandson Breandan’s baseball team wore black armbands out of respect for his grandpop.

 Dad didn’t seek fame and had a genuine interest in doing good and helping others.
 Several veterans, relatives and friends recalled chats with Kerry that lifted and inspired them when they felt down or faced trouble in their lives.

 A teacher from the country called Kerry his Adelaide Dad and a distant relative referred to him as her adopted Australian Grandad.

 The builder renovating a neighbour’s house was in tears talking about Dad even though they only met eight months earlier.
 The two chatted most mornings and got on very well.